California HOA Laws

 Can an HOA Impose Fines on a Homeowner in California?

-In California, an HOA can impose fines on a homeowner for late payment of assessments and other reasonable charges.
-Charges are considered late 15 days after they are due.
+The short answer is: yes.
+In California, an HOA can impose fines on a homeowner for late payment of assessments or for violating certain community rules.
+Assessments are typically considered late 15 days past the due date, at which point the association may begin adding additional charges.

-There are multiple ways HOAs can impose fines on a homeowner.
-Fines can include attorney’s fees, interest on the total amount owed, and a late charge not to exceed 10% of the fine owed or $10, whichever is greater.
-The interest rate cannot exceed 12% annually.
+There are several ways an HOA may impose fines or penalties when a homeowner falls behind on their payments.
+These charges can include attorney’s fees, interest on the outstanding balance, and a late charge.
+Under California law, the late charge generally cannot exceed 10% of the amount owed or $10, whichever is greater, and interest on delinquent assessments cannot exceed 12% annually .

 • Displaying religious items on the entry door or entry door frame